atoti/atoti/.github/ISSUE_TEMPLATE/bug_ui.md

 <!--
 Add any other versions relevant to your issue.

-Tip: Atoti's version can be seen in the browser console when using the JupyterLab extension or in the "About" menu of the application.
+Tip: atoti's version can be seen in the browser console when using the JupyterLab extension or in the "About" menu of the application.

 You may run the following Python code: